hoanhan101/gray/_drafts/2020-07-07-system-design-interview-cheat-sheet.md

 **Component Design**
 ![Messenger's Component Design](/assets/images/sd-messenger.png)

-- To efficiently send/receive messages, users can keep a connection with a Chat Service using WebSocket.
+- To efficiently send/receive messages, a client can keep a connection with Chat Service using WebSocket.
-  - Chat Service contains a number of Chat Servers.
+  - Chat Servers are the building block of Chat Service.
+They handle all users' requests, read/write from the database.
 Depending on the load, we can scale up by adding more Chat Servers when needed.
-  - Chat Service maintains a map of user's ID and their connection objects to fasten the lookup and redirecting messages process.
-  - If an user/receiver is offline, Chat Service can store the message and retry sending it once the receiver connects.
   - To maintain the sequencing of the messages, Chat Service can keep a increasing sequence/version number with every message for each client.
   - To keep track of user's online/offline status, Chat Service can broadcast online status of a user to other relevant users.
+  - To enable group chat functionality, we can define a group chat object that maintain a list of users in a separate table in the database.
+  - If an user/receiver is offline, Chat Service can store the message and retry sending it once the receiver connects.
+Alternatively, Chat Service can talk to Notification Service to handle the delivery process and enable push notification on user's devices.
 - Load Balancer tells us which Chat Server holds the connection to which user by holding a map of users' ID to their Chat Servers.
+  - It assigns each user to a Chat Server based on the hash of their user's ID.
+  - It forwards users' messages to their Chat Servers.
-- Storage Service uses a HBase dabase for several reasons:
+- Storage Service uses HBase database for several reasons:
   - Since we have a huge number of small messages that needed to be written in the database as well as query them sequentially in range, HBase is a good choice as it supports a very high rate of small updates and fetching a range of records quickly.
   - Relational database like MySQL or NoSQL like MongoDB is not a good fit because we can't afford to read/write every time user receives/sends a message.
+- We can partition based on the hash of user's ID so that all messages of a user are on the same database.
+This also makes it fast to fetch chat history of any user.
+- We can cache a few recent messages in a few recent conversations of each user.
+Since all user's messages are on one shard, the cache should also be on the same machine too.

 <hr>
 **References:**